cdepage/zerodep/packages/guard/guard.array/README.md

 ### Examples

 **Using Default Configuration Options**

+All examples assume ESM or CJS packages.
+If using a UMD package remember to prefix with the **zd** namespace, e.g. `zd.guardArray(...)`.

 ```typescript
 // import from the most appropriate @zerodep package for your needs / specific use case (see the Install section above)